SkygearIO/features/features/192-asset-gear/index.md

 }
 ```

+- `request_kind`: The kind of the presigned request. `identity` is the default.
+If it is `identity`, the data must be the request body.
+If it is `multipart/form-data`, the data must be encoded in `multipart/form-data`.
 - `exact_name`: The exact name of the asset.
 - `prefix`: If `exact_name` is not given, a random name is generated with `prefix` prepended.
 - `access`: The access control of the asset. `public` is the default.